Patients & Visitors

 Hospital Inpatient Areas (Visit Times to be managed by the Care Team):

-- Pediatrics: One parent/guardian at a time allowed in all areas, provided space is sufficient to achieve compliance with social distancing.
+- Pediatrics: Two parents/guardians at a time allowed in all areas, provided space is sufficient to achieve compliance with social distancing.

-- Obstetrics: Two, including spouse/coach per day.
-Doulas also permitted when the obstetrician is aware of their requested presence and they have been part of the prenatal process.
+- Obstetrics: Two visitors at a time, including spouse/coach.
+A doula may be permitted when the obstetrician is aware of their requested presence and they have been part of the prenatal process.
 Siblings and visitors under the age of 18 are not permitted to visit.

-- All other inpatient areas including Special Care: NO VISITORS.
+- All other inpatient areas including Special Care: All other inpatient areas including Special Care: Two visitors at a time between 8:00 am and 8:00 pm.
 Exceptions may be made at the time of unit admission or for care plan discussions.

 Patient Discharges: Patients will be brought to the appropriate entrance/exit for pick-up.

-Emergency Department (ED): Visitors are not allowed to wait in the ED.
-Exceptions may be made for care plan discussions as arranged with the care team or for end of life.
-Pediatric patients may be accompanied by two parents/guardians, provided space is sufficient to achieve compliance with social distancing.
+Emergency Department (ED): One visitor at a time is allowed for adult patients, and pediatric patients may be accompanied by two parents/guardians, provided space is sufficient to achieve compliance with social distancing.

-Ambulatory/Diagnostic Areas: Visitors are not allowed for adult patients unless the patient is in need of special assistance.
-Exceptions include pediatric patients who may be accompanied by two parents/guardians, and obstetrical ultrasound where a patient may be accompanied by one adult visitor, provided space is sufficient to achieve compliance with social distancing.
+Ambulatory/Diagnostic Areas: One visitor is allowed for adult patients, and pediatric patients may be accompanied by two parents/guardians, provided space is sufficient to achieve compliance with social distancing.